-HRW: Afghanistan policewomen face sexual abuses and threats News
+HRW: Afghanistan ex-policewomen face sexual abuses and threats News

 ArmyAmber / Pixabay

-HRW: Afghanistan policewomen face sexual abuses and threats
+HRW: Afghanistan ex-policewomen face sexual abuses and threats

-Human Rights Watch (HRW) on Thursday reported ongoing sexual abuses and threats against Afghan policewomen under both the former government and current Taliban authorities, urging countries that funded Afghanistan’s security forces training programs to resettle these women abroad.
+Human Rights Watch (HRW) on Thursday reported ongoing threats against Afghan women who had served in the police under the former government.
+While the current Taliban authorities are held responsible for these threats, the report also notes that policewomen faced sexual abuse and harassment while serving under the former government.
+The report urges countries that funded Afghanistan’s security forces training programs to resettle these women abroad.

-N0t only did the current authorities fail to establish any mechanism for policewomen to report sexual abuse safely, but the repeal of relevant laws and protective institutions also hindered their access to justice.
+N0t only have the current authorities failed to establish any mechanism for former policewomen to report sexual abuse safely, but the repeal of relevant laws and protective institutions also hindered their access to justice.
 Many former policewomen have been forced to conceal their identities and seek asylum abroad.
 Economic hardship, fear of Taliban persecution, and the trauma of previous abuses have severely impacted the mental health of these women, with some now requiring medical treatment for anxiety and depression.

 After Taliban’s takeover in August 2021, the regime conducted approximately 218 extrajudicial killings and 14 enforced disappearances of former army, police, and intelligence service officers as retaliation.
 This compounded the long-standing harassment and violence faced by policewomen, who were targeted not only by criminals but also by their own family members.
 In 2008, Afghanistan’s highest-ranking female police officer was assassinated by the Taliban in Kandahar.
 In 2013, three senior female police officers were fatally shot by the provincial police in Helmand.